No. 22 San Diego State rallies past Boise State 27-16 - NewsBreak

 No. 22 San Diego State rallies past Boise State 27-16

-Brookshire passed for 192 yards and a touchdown and rushed for 46 yards and another score for the Aztecs (11-1, 7-1), who celebrated at their temporary home in the Los Angeles suburbs after completing their first 11-win regular season in 99 years of football.
+Brookshire passed for 192 yards and a touchdown for the Aztecs (11-1, 7-1), who celebrated at their temporary home in the Los Angeles suburbs after completing their first 11-win regular season in 99 years of football.

+“It feels great, and it’s been a while since something like that has happened,” said Brookshire, who capped the scoring with a 16-yard TD run through the heart of Boise State’s defense.
+“It’s a real confidence-booster, and I feel so grateful to be around this group of seniors and to be able to pull this off for them on their day.”

 The Aztecs, who have never had a 12-win season, will host the Mountain West title game next Saturday, Dec.
-4, against Air Force or Utah State.
+4, against Mountain Division champ Utah State (9-3, 6-2).

 San Diego State erased an early 13-point deficit with a bounce-back effort from its vaunted defense, which shut out the Broncos (7-5, 5-3) over the final 38 minutes.